 A product key whose License Expires value is listed as "Permanent," as shown in the Manage Product Keys dialog box above, is a legacy product key.
 You can refresh a Permanent product key at any time as long as the maintenance end date listed in the Tableau Customer Portal is higher than the date reflected in the Desktop Manage Product Keys dialog box.

-If the product key has reached its expiration date, you cannot refresh the product key.
+If the product key has reached its expiration date (non-permanent product keys), you cannot refresh the product key.
 Visit the Tableau Customer Portal to obtain an updated subscription product key and perform a new activation.
 If the product key has not reached its expiration date, you can refresh the product key.
 When you refresh a product key that has not yet expired, only the "License Expires" value will change and not the product key.
 The product key will change when it reaches its expiration date.

 To refresh a maintenance key from the command line see Refresh the product key(Link opens in a new window) in the Tableau Desktop and Tableau Prep Deployment guide.